 Mission: A flexible cash flow is critical to the success of any small or mid-sized business.
 Traditionally, banks have neglected the millions of European SMEs because their processes have been too slow, rigid and costly to serve them effectively.
 By using cutting-edge technology and ...

 Advice to Management

 I applied online.
-The process took a week.
-I interviewed at iwoca (London, England) in March 2017.
+The process took 3 weeks.
+I interviewed at iwoca (London, England).

 iwoca - Blog - iwoca takes home three Credit Awards